-- Education Code Section 17620 authorizes school districts to levy a fee, charge, dedication or other form of requirement against any development project for the construction or modernization of school facilities, provided the District can show justification for levying of fees. - In February 2022, the State Allocation Board's biennial inflation adjustment changed the fee to \$4.79 per square foot for residential construction and \$0.78 per square foot for commercial/industrial construction. - The Pioneer Union Elementary School District shares developer fees with the Oroville Union High School District.
-The High School District collects 40 percent of the Level I Fee and the Pioneer Union Elementary School District collects 60 percent of the Level I Fee. - The Pioneer Union Elementary School District is justified in collecting \$2.87 (60 percent of \$4.79) per square foot of residential construction and \$0.47 (60 percent of \$0.78) per square foot of commercial/industrial construction, with the exception of mini storage.
+- Education Code Section 17620 authorizes school districts to levy a fee, charge, dedication, or other form of requirement against any development project for the construction or modernization of school facilities, provided the District can show justification for levying of fees. - In January 2024, the State Allocation Board's biennial inflation adjustment changed the fee to \$5.17 per square foot for residential construction and \$0.84 per square foot for commercial/industrial construction. - The Pioneer Union Elementary School District shares developer fees with the Oroville Union High School District.
+The High School District collects 40 percent of the Level I Fee and the Pioneer Union Elementary School District collects 60 percent of the Level I Fee. - The Pioneer Union Elementary School District is justified in collecting \$3.10 (60 percent of \$5.17) per square foot of residential construction and \$0.50 (60 percent of \$0.84) per square foot of commercial/industrial construction, with the exception of mini storage.
 The mini storage category of construction should be collected at a rate of \$0.05 per square foot. - In general, it is fiscally more prudent to extend the useful life of an existing facility than to construct new facilities when possible.
-The cost to modernize facilities is approximately 41.1 percent of the cost to construct new facilities. - The residential justification is based on the Pioneer Union Elementary School District's projected modernization need of \$1,052,750 for students generated from residential development over the next 25 years and the projected residential square footage of 172,400. - Based on the modernization need for students generated from projected residential development and the projected residential square footage, each square foot of residential construction will create a school facilities cost of \$6.11 (\$1,052,750/172,400).
+The cost to modernize facilities is approximately 41.1 percent of the cost to construct new facilities. - The residential justification is based on the Pioneer Union Elementary School District's projected modernization need of \$3,134,032 for students generated from residential development over the next 25 years and the projected residential square footage of 243,775. - Based on the modernization need for students generated from projected residential development and the projected residential square footage, each square foot of residential construction will create a school facility cost of \$12.86 (\$3,134,032/243,775).

-• Each square foot of commercial/industrial construction will create a school facilities cost ranging from \$0.05 to \$4.57 per square foot of new commercial/industrial construction.
-For both residential and commercial/industrial development, the fees authorized by Government Code section 65995 are justified.
+- Each square foot of commercial/industrial construction will create a school facility cost ranging from \$0.05 to \$4.47 per square foot of new commercial/industrial construction. - For both residential and commercial/industrial development, the fees authorized by Government Code section 65995 are justified.